wpendl99/.github/profile/webServices/node/node.md

 ![Ryan Dahl](webServicesRyanDahl.jpg)

-> You can never understand everything.
-But, you should push yourself to understand the system
+> “You can never understand everything.
+But, you should push yourself to understand the system”
 >
 > — Ryan Dahl